zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/_index.md

 ## Introduction

 In order to help developers get started integrating GenAI capabilities into custom applications, Mendix Cloud provides GenAI Resource Packs.
-These provide access to Large Language Models and knowledge bases and integration between each other, so that the most common GenAI patterns can be implemented seamlessly in a low code way.
-It makes leveraging GenAI technologies accessible for Mendix customers and partners by abstracting a way complex provisioning processes and turning configuration steps into a few simple clicks as part of the platform experience.
+These provide access to Large Language Models (for text generation and text embeddings) and knowledge bases, so that the most common GenAI patterns can be implemented seamlessly in a low code way.
+It makes leveraging GenAI technologies accessible for Mendix customers and partners by abstracting away complex provisioning processes and turning configuration steps into a few simple clicks as part of the platform experience.
 Feel free to contact genai-resource-packs@mendix.com to learn more.

 ## Resources Overview

-From the GenAI Resources portal, you will have an overview of all the resources that you have access to.
-From this overview you are also able to request a new GenAI Resource.
+The GenAI Resources portal provides you with an overview of all the resources that you have access to.
+You can also request new GenAI Resources there.

 There are three different types of resources: